The Barn Theatre,

 Car park personnel are obligatory (3 minimum) and should arrive at the theatre at least one hour before a production starts.

-• Stage Manager
+• A Stage Manager (compulsory requirement)

-• Sufficient stage crew to manage the production competently and safely
+• Sufficient stage crew to manage the production competently and safely where required

-• An approved, competent and experienced sound technician and assistants where required *
+• An approved, competent and experienced sound technician and assistant(s) where required *

-• An approved, competent and experienced lighting technician and assistants where required
+• An approved, competent and experienced lighting technician and assistant(s) where required

-Regardless of the need or otherwise for sound reinforcement in a production, a sound technician is required for all dress and public performances to co-ordinate and operate public announcements.
+* Regardless of the need or otherwise for sound reinforcement in a production, a sound technician is required for all dress and public performances to co-ordinate and operate public announcements.

 Arrangements & General Information